 If you’re like many e-learning developers, your LMS has prompted many head-scratching (or head-banging) moments.
 Perhaps your course won’t play or resume in your LMS, or it isn’t tracking properly.

 Job number one: identify the problem.
 And to do that, we recommend a handy tool called SCORM Cloud.

-It supports all LMS specs—AICC, SCORM 1.2, SCORM 2004, and Tin Can API—and it’s free, making it an ideal LMS troubleshooting superhero.
+It supports all LMS specs—AICC, SCORM 1.2, SCORM 2004, Tin Can API (xAPI), and cmi5—and it’s free, making it an ideal LMS troubleshooting superhero.
 (You can create an account here.)

 In this article, we’ll show you how to use SCORM Cloud to test your project, from zipping your content to verifying tracking.
 You can watch this screencast, which sums it all up, or simply follow the steps detailed below:

 Step 1: Zip Your Content